 Program overview

-The Welding Engineering Technician - Robotics program is structured to provide students with a robust educational experience over a period of 2 years.
+The Welding Engineering Technician - Robotics program is structured to provide a thorough education over a period of 2 years.
 The program includes:

-• Safe work practices and practical experience in weld inspection methods.
+• Safe work practices and weld inspection methods

 This program also covers all learning outcomes for Level 1 of the Welder (456A) and Metal Fabricator – Fitter (437A) apprenticeship programs in Ontario.
-Students have the option to participate in an optional co-op stream, which includes one co-op work term, providing valuable real-world experience.
+Students have the option to pursue an optional co-op stream, which includes one co-op work term, providing valuable real-world experience.

 Featured Experiences

-• Optional co-op work term to gain real-world experience.
+• Optional co-op work term for real-world experience

-• Focus on safe work practices and weld inspection methods.
+• Focus on safe work practices and practical experience in weld inspection

 Career Options